siyinghan/Notes/Applied Data Science with Python (Coursera Specialization)/03 Applied Machine Learning in Python/README.md

 - What characteristics describe you?
 - What problems have you solved? (what projects you've worked on that you enjoyed, how can these experiences benefit the organization you're interested in?)

+For each previous job held, how did you contribute to the success of the organization?
+Use specific numbers or percentages.

+For each previous job held, how did you measure your success?
+What was your favorite project?
+Why?